cfpb/design-system/packages/cfpb-typography/usage.md

 - For the underlined icon prevention to work, you must wrap the link text with a `span.a-link__text`.
 There can be no whitespace between the text and the opening and closing `span` tags.
 - Include the icon either prior to or after the `a-link__text`.
   It is important the text and icon are siblings to correctly handle underlines.

 <p>
     For more information, email
-    <a class="a-link
+    <a class="a-link"
-              a-link--icon"
        href="#">
         {% include icons/mail.svg %}
         <span class="a-link__text">john.smith@cfpb.gov</span>
     </a>.
     Alternatively, you can
-    <a class="a-link
+    <a class="a-link"
-              a-link--icon"
        href="#">
         <span class="a-link__text">download the info sheet</span>
         {% include icons/download.svg %}
     </a>.
     Oh, you might also want to visit this
-    <a class="a-link
+    <a class="a-link"
-              a-link--icon"
        href="#">
         <span class="a-link__text">other organization's website</span>
         {% include icons/external-link.svg %}